 When constructing or modifying route features, it is important to ensure that the updated alignment is correct and accurate.
 ArcGIS provides a number of tools for editing line geometry.
-ArcGIS Roads and Highways provides tools for incorporating the updated line work into the linear referencing system (LRS).
+Esri Roads and Highways provides tools for incorporating the updated line work into the linear referencing system (LRS).

 Edits to geometry can also be made outside of ArcGIS as shapefiles, and computer-aided design and drafting (CADD) files are supported in addition to ArcGIS feature classes.
 Centerline features must be polyline features.